abuseofnotation/abuseofnotation.github.io/scratchpads/capitalism.md

 Countries and corporations
 ---
 Most people agree that *countries* are ruled in a democratic fashion with the right to vote etc. but at the same time they think that *corporations* are better off as dictatorships where most people are depraved of any rights.

+The definition of nazism
+---

+After reading about the last "Eloniada" (made this word up just now) about "cisgender" being a slur I finally understood what nazism/fashism is.

+Nazism is a delusion where (a part of) the establishment is made to believe that they are the minority and that all their problems are caused by some other group of people, which they deem as the new establishment.
+Bonus point if that group of people are actually very weak, small and vulnerable.

+This delusion causes the the establishment to expect to solve their problems by repressing this group, and to repress it even more when their problems are not solved, leading to a feedback loop.

+Example: Hitler came to power by putting forward the conspiracy theory the Jews are solely responsible for all of Germany's issues [1] and that repressing them would solve them.
+And so when repressions didn't do lead to any improvement (jews were less than 1% of the population[2]) all he could do in order not to expose himself as a fraud was to repress them even more.

+Now I am seeing the same thing with the so called attack on "wokeism" America, in particular with the attack of the trans community - Elon and co are getting deeper and deeper in their version of the same delusion/conspiracy theory according to which, one of the smallest and most vulnerable communities is actually in charge of everything e.g. they are able to "cancel" anyone that they don't like, which is perceived as dangerous (when in reality cancelling someone is just expressing their opinion).

+This definition of nazism clearly shows the contrast between nazism is from socialism/communism and shows why Hitler can never be deemed a socialist, even if nazism stands for "nationalsocialism" - socialism is all about helping repressed groups and *empowering* them, while nazism, on the contrary, is all about *repressing* such groups to the fullest.

+It is no coincidence that in both instances which I mentioned in the prev post, the group that is deemed as evil has to do with the political left.

+PS I don't understand how this delusion justifies itself... i.e. all nazis and capitalists are so fucking scared of socialists?
+They deem them weak, unworthy, stupid, crazy etc. but at the same time they dedicate spare no resource in trying to destroy them in every way possible.
+How can a group that is so weak do so much damage